suriyun-production/mmorpg-kit-docs/docs/pages/015-npcs-npc-dialog-npc-entity-npc-database.md

 *   **Type**, type of this dialog
 *   **Menus**, choices to next dialog, you also can set conditions to show the menu

-You can create new npc dialog by right click in **Project** tab select
+You can create new npc dialog by right click in `Project` window select
 **Create -> Create GameData -> NpcDialog**

 ![](https://cdn-images-1.medium.com/max/1600/0*yY9qqcEleu0bZBTx)